 Flaparaps are made in the U.K. and ship worldwide from the Born Ready website.

-There are wool Flaparaps shells available, and new organic cotton pads may be coming soon!
+Wool Flaparaps shells and new organic cotton pads are now available!

 Pros of using Flaparaps as EC backup: